-From Jackson County, Airs moved to the neighboring county of Clarke County, where he married Mary.
+From Jackson County, Airs moved to the neighboring county of Clarke County, where he married Mary PEPPER.
 Clark County was established in 1801.
 It was named for Elijah CLARKE, leader of the ill-fated Trans-Oconee Expedition and Revolutionary War hero.

 In 1820, the census shows Airs CONANT living in Athens Township, Clark County, Georgia.
 1 male 16-26 (Airs); 1 female 16-26 (Mary "Polly"); 1 female under 10 (Martha Ann "Patsy").
 The only other Conant in Georgia in 1820 was a Jeremiah CONANT who lived in Monticello Township, Jasper County, Georgia.
 That family came from South Carolina to Georgia and often their name was spelled CANANT in records.
 Many of the Conant/Canant family moved to Alabama.

 In 1820, Airs CONANT is also listed as one of the land owners of Clarke County, Georgia in court records.